jeroencvlier/theta-terminal/README.md

 # Theta Terminal Docker

-This repository contains the Docker configuration for running Theta Terminal.
+This repository contains the Docker configuration for running Theta Terminal associated with [ThetaData](https://thetadata.com/).

 ## Prerequisites